 33. Motivational posters

 Have students bring old frames and share motivational quotes.
 You can combine this with the fingerpainting event to get some awesome handmade art.
 Then, hang up your motivational messages around your residence hall.
 The Muse has some great options to use as motivation.

 Also referred to as a zen garden or Japanese rock garden, creating your own landscape with sand can be therapeutic.
 Check out this brief history and instructions for making your own here!

 36. “I Spy” scavenger hunts

-At my former institution, we used to have “Duck Days” where our ResLife staff would hide hundreds of rubber duckies across campus for students to find and redeem for small prizes and meal points on-campus.
+At my former institution, we used to have “Duck Days” during which our residence life staff would hide hundreds of rubber duckies across campus for students to find and redeem for small prizes and meal points on campus.

 37. Starry nights

 Set up a projector and utilize the tool Stellarium to view the night sky on a projector screen.
 You can also contact your astronomy faculty who may have access to telescopes and other cool instruments.
-If you have an observatory on campus, you can make this event “night at the observatory” themed.
+If you have an observatory on campus, you can give this event a “Night at the Observatory” theme.